 Career and Research Advice Mentorship (CRAM) sessions are informal mentoring sessions.
 These 20-minute meetings allow students, post docs, or other early career scientists to connect with seasoned AGU members and ask about graduate school, networking, and career pathways.

 CRAM mentees: Registration for CRAM Mentoring at the 2017 Fall Meeting will be made available in November for mentees.
 These opportunities are designed to help undergraduate and graduate students get the most value out of their experience at the Fall Meeting.
-An online form is used for picking a CRAM session: we invite you to peruse the available mentors.
+In November, an online form will be used for mentees to pick their CRAM session.
 Listed with each mentor is their institution, any additional languages they speak, and a brief description of the work that they do.
-Sign up online to meet with mentors from a range of disciplines, including scientific leaders, for 20-minute advisory sessions.
+In November, we invite you to peruse the available mentors from a range of disciplines, including scientific leaders, for 20-minute advisory sessions.
 Potential topics of discussion include advice for applying to graduate school, discussion of graduate programs and/or advisors, and discussion of careers within or outside of academia as applicable.
 Students are limited to one CRAM session, if you have any questions, please contact AGU Mentoring.